dellemcsql/dso/README.md

 -	Storage settings require that a specific storage client
 -	Network setting requires a network client.

-It gets even more complex, cumbersome, difficult, and most importantly human error-prone with a large number of resources as part of any solution, or with more than one solution to set up or maintain.
+It gets even more complex, cumbersome, difficult, and most importantly human error-prone when working with a large number of resources as part of any solution, or with more than one solution to maintain.

-The Database Solution Optimizer (DSO) is a free command-line utility/toolkit provided by Dell Engineering to collect, report, and automate the application of best practices.
+The ***Database Solution Optimizer (DSO)*** is a free command-line utility/tool provided by Dell Engineering to validate, report, and automate the application of the best practices.

-DSO tool benefit includes:
+DSO tool has many benefits, some of which are listed below:

 -	Reporting on the configuration of different layers in the database solution stack.
-Administrators can quickly generate reports to evaluate if best practices have been implemented.
+Administrators can quickly generate reports to evaluate if the best practices have been implemented to a particular layer within a solution or not.
--	Automating best practices.
-The administrator can apply best practices using the toolkit and save time.
+-	Automating best practices deployment.
+The administrator can apply best practices using the dso tool and save time.
 -	The DSO toolkit can be deployed and works on Windows, Linux, and Mac operating systems.
 -	This toolkit collects and displays data in a single format.
 As of now, this tool supports displaying/saving data in the table, JSON, and CSV format.
 -	Help and examples for almost all commands and operations are inbuilt within this toolkit.
--	DSO toolkit also provides auto-completion support for PowerShell, Bash Shell, and zsh (zee shell)
+-	DSO toolkit also provides auto-completion support for PowerShell, bash Shell, zsh (zee shell), and fish shell.
-- It provides a consistent and intuitive command flow which is very much helpful in its usability.
+- It provides a consistent and intuitive command flow which is very much helpful in the usability of this tool.
 -	This toolkit provides an agentless approach for collecting and applying best practices.
 It does not depend on any external client or tools hence simplifying its setup and maintenance.

 > **_NOTE:_** The DSO toolkit is not a supported product, but it is provided to customers for use and customize their own database environments.